HTTP Public Key Pinning (HPKP)

-To ensure the authenticity of a server's public key used in TLS sessions, this public key is wrapped into a X.509 certificate which is usually signed by a certificate authority (CA).
+To ensure the authenticity of a server's public key used in TLS sessions, this public key is wrapped into an X.509 certificate which is usually signed by a certificate authority (CA).
 Web clients such as browsers trust a lot of these CAs, which can all create certificates for arbitrary domain names.
 If an attacker is able to compromise a single CA, they can perform MITM attacks on various TLS connections.
 HPKP can circumvent this threat for the HTTPS protocol by telling the client which public key belongs to a certain web server.

 HPKP is a Trust on First Use (TOFU) technique.
 The first time a web server tells a client via a special HTTP header which public keys belong to it, the client stores this information for a given period of time.
 When the client visits the server again, it expects at least one certificate in the certificate chain to contain a public key whose fingerprint is already known via HPKP.
 If the server delivers an unknown public key, the client should present a warning to the user.

-Firefox and Chrome disable pin validation for pinned hosts whose validated certificate chain terminates at a user-defined trust anchor (rather than a built-in trust anchor).
+Note: Firefox and Chrome disable pin validation for pinned hosts whose validated certificate chain terminates at a user-defined trust anchor (rather than a built-in trust anchor).
 This means that for users who imported custom root certificates all pinning violations are ignored.

 To enable this feature for your site, you need to return the